 I’ve mentioned my love affair with dresses – and how difficult it has been for me to find a cute dress with sleeves.
 When I stumbled across eShakti, an online retailer that sells beautiful dresses you can customize (for a ridiculously good price), it seemed too good to be true.
 I immediately Googled reviews and was disappointed to hear that so many people – including bloggers who had been provided a dress for free – had issues with fit and size.

 I put off ordering for many months because of these bad reviews, but ultimately I couldn’t resist ordering a dress when eShakti offered $30 off their already great prices to new customers!
 I couldn’t find anything I liked locally, so I was getting desperate.
 I took the plunge!
 Happily, I was thrilled with the dress I bought and promptly ordered another.
-For anyone else who has been curious about eShakti, here are my thoughts on the process – including some tips for getting a great fit!
+For anyone else who has been curious about eShakti, here is my un-sponsored eShakti review and my thoughts on the process – including some tips for getting a great fit!

 Here’s a look at the first dress I ordered (I’ve taken a good long look but I’m hoping no one spots any goose poop in this photos – DON’T look for any, those are all leaves I swear!):

 Below is a screenshot of what the dress looked like originally.
 The inventory changes really quickly so this exact dress is no longer available, but if you search “Emma Dress” on the eShakti website, you’ll see the same cut in a different print.
 After my $30 coupon (plus adding $10 for shipping to the US), this dress was so affordable!

 When you shop for a dress on eShakti, you’ll see the different options available, which usually include at least half a dozen sleeve options, neckline options, length options (cut to your height), and even other details like removing pockets (who the heck wouldn’t want pockets?).
 You can even skip standard sizing altogether and just send in